 Code Style.
 XML

-Use this section to configure code style options for XML files.
-When you change these settings, results of a change are displayed in the Preview pane.
+Use this page to configure code style options for XML files.
+When you change these settings, the Preview pane shows how this will affect your code.

 Tabs and Indents